 Introduction

-COVID-19, a viral respiratory disease, caused severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) that was emerged in Wuhan in 2019 (1).
+COVID-19, a viral respiratory disease, caused severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) that emerged in Wuhan in 2019 (1).
 It is known that coronaviruses are composed of single‐stranded RNA viruses which are described by a spherical structure.
 These viruses are classified into α, β, γ, and δ‐coronaviruses (2).
-In the past two decades, severe acute respiratory syndrome coronavirus (SARS‐CoV) and the Middle East Respiratory Syndrome Coronavirus (MERS‐CoV), type of β‐coronaviruses, were found in China in 2002 and Saudi Arabia in 2012, respectively.
+In the past two decades, severe acute respiratory syndrome coronavirus (SARS‐CoV) and the Middle East Respiratory Syndrome Coronavirus (MERS‐CoV) types of β‐coronaviruses, were found in China in 2002 and Saudi Arabia in 2012, respectively.
 However, COVID-19, a novel type of β‐coronaviruses, is a highly contagious virus and has spread throughout the world (3).
-The World Health Organization (WHO) has declared that COVID‐19 is a global pandemic disease as its deaths surpass 500,000 with 10 million infected patients.
+The World Health Organization (WHO) has declared that COVID‐19 is a global pandemic as its deaths surpass 500,000 with 10 million infected patients.
 The transmission of this epidemic disease began from animal to human (4) and then transmitted among individuals via respiratory droplets (5).
 The clinical features of COVID-19 patients involve flu-like symptoms including, fever, dry cough, fatigue, and developed in severe cases into pneumonia and kidney failure (6).
 Noteworthy, COVID-19 patients usually accompanied by a profound lymphopenia, and a storm of proinflammatory cytokines and chemokine (7).
 Accordingly, this storm of cytokines may lead to acute respiratory distress syndrome (ARDS), sepsis, and finally patient’s death (8).
 In case of severe cases, pharmacological therapies and antivirals drugs should be provided to decrease the severity of symptoms.
 Currently, there is no specific vaccine to treat patients with COVID-19.
 Hence, this review aims to summarize the available treatments administered in COVID-19 patients focusing on the pharmacological mechanisms, safety, and experimental and clinical trials.

 Pathophysiology of the virus

 SARS-CoV-2, a single-stranded viral RNA, has four structural proteins, which are "S" for a spike, "E" for an envelope, "M" for membrane, and "N" for nucleocapsid(9) and its sequence is similar to bat SARS‐like coronavirus (4).
 The viral spike (S) protein can bind to angiotensin-converting enzyme-2 receptor (ACE2) and transmembrane serine protease (TMPRSS2) facilitates cell entry.
-S protein is divided into S1 and S2 by proteases, S1 binds to ACE2.
-The S2 is divided by TMPRSS2, with a consequent fusion of the membrane.
+The S protein is divided into S1 and S2 by proteases.
+While S1 binds to ACE2, S2 is divided by TMPRSS2, with a consequent fusion of the membrane.
 After binding, and fusion, the virus enters the host cells and then replication and transcription commence (10).
 The nonstructural proteins produced from autoproteolytic cleavage are responsible for anchoring the coronavirus replication/transcription complex through recruitment of intracellular endoplasmic reticulum to form double-membrane vesicles (DMV).
 RNA-dependent RNA polymerase (RdRp) and helicase localize to DMV and drive the production of subgenomic RNAs from which the structural and accessory proteins are produced in the next phase of translation (11).

 Available pharmacological treatments for COVID-19